trinsic-community/go-TrinsicEcosystemsExample/README.md

 ### Notes on pulling latest packages

 Replit creates a cache of the Nix channel and it may install previous version.
-In order to use a package latest store exclude the package installation from `.replit` file and run the following steps
+In order to use a package version from the latest store exclude the package installation from `.replit` file and run the following steps

 ```
 nix-channel --update